hiclick/hiclick.github.com/fav/photo/docs/producing-and-printing-consistent-color.md

-# 修图 - Consistent color
+# 修图 - Consistent Color

 Adobe Photoshop CS6 Classroom in a Book